justinthelaw/uds-rke2/docs/MINIO.md

 ## Usage

-By default, the provided MinIO instance provisions a minimal set up that includes a single bucket named `uds` that is accessible by the `uds` user:
+By default, the provided MinIO instance provisions a minimal setup that includes a single bucket named `uds` that is accessible by the `uds` user:

 ```yaml
 users: